amirkhasru123/project8bc/verilog/chipverify/4behavioralmodeling/readme.txt

 		A parallel block can execute statements concurrently.
 		Must be embeded between 'fork' and 'join'.

-Note: 'Go' has concurrency feature.
+Note:'Go' has concurrency feature.
 Two concepts related?

 ##Implementation
 	forkJoin.v